eminx/cocoso/README.md

-# **cocoso**: community cooperation software
+# **cocoso**: Community Cooperation Software

 ## Intro

 Cocoso is a web-based software that runs as a webapp on browsers.
-You can use it to build your own website; but also a platform for having users follow, participate and contribute to your activities.
-Whether it's for a festival, an association, non-profit, family, small or medium business, alternative school, yoga space, or a revolutionary artists collective, cocoso will probably work for you very well.
+You can use it to build and facilitate your web presence; but also a platform for having users follow, participate and contribute to your activities.
+Whether it's for a festival, an association, non-profit, family, small or medium business, alternative school, yoga space, or a revolutionary artists collective, Cocoso will probably work for you very well.

 It is built for the primary purpose of helping an open community of people cooperate with each other _better_, whether they are locally engaged with one another or cooperate remotely.
 It does so by featuring different digital tools for enabling individuals to timely utilise a set of common material resources as well as human.